zopefoundation/zc.lockfile/README.txt

 The zc.lockfile package provides a basic portable implementation of interprocess locks using lock files.
-The purpose if not specifically yo lock files, but to simply provide locks with an implementation based on file-locking primitives.
+The purpose if not specifically to lock files, but to simply provide locks with an implementation based on file-locking primitives.
 Of course, these locks could be used to mediate access to *other* files.
 For example, the ZODB file storage implementation uses file locks to mediate access to